springcomp/self-hosted-simplelogin/README.md

 ### Postfix configuration - Spamhaus

+The Spamhaus Project maintains a reliable list of IP addresses known to be the source of SPAM.
+You can check whether a given IP address is in that list by submitting queries to the DNS infrastructure.

-Since Spamhaus blocks requests from public (open) DNS-Resolvers (see: https://check.spamhaus.org/returnc/pub) and your postfix container may use an public resolver by default, it is recommended to sign up for the free [Spamhaus Data Query Service](https://www.spamhaus.com/free-trial/sign-up-for-a-free-data-query-service-account/) and obtain a Spamhaus DQS key.
+Since Spamhaus blocks queries coming from public (open) DNS-Resolvers (see: https://check.spamhaus.org/returnc/pub) and your postfix container may use a public resolver by default, it is recommended to sign up for the free [Spamhaus Data Query Service](https://www.spamhaus.com/free-trial/sign-up-for-a-free-data-query-service-account/) and obtain a Spamhaus DQS key.

 Paste this key as `SPAMHAUS_DQS_KEY` in your `.env`

-As long as no DQS-key is provided, spamhaus filtering will be disabled.
+If no DQS-key is provided, your postfix container will check if the Spamhaus public mirrors are accepting its queries and use them instead.
+If Spamhaus rejects queries from your postfix container to the public mirrors, it will be disabled entirely.

 ### Postfix configuration - Virtual aliases